haraldweber1975/beautiful-jekyll/_posts/2018-08-21-markdown-test.md

 ---
 title: Markdown Test
+subtitle: my Markdown cheat sheet
 date: 2018-08-21 00:00:00 +02:00
 tags:
 - markdown
 - test
 layout: post
-subtitle: Each post can have a subtitle
 image: "/img/markdown.jpg"
+bigimg: "/img/under_construction.jpg"
 ---
 Experimenting with markdown in this post.

-[This Link](https://kramdown.gettalong.org/quickref.html) provides a quick reference to Kramdown, which is the markdown dialect used by jekyll.
+## Table of contents
+{:.no_toc}

 1. TOC
 {:toc}

+##cSome usefull links
+[This Link](https://kramdown.gettalong.org/quickref.html) provides a quick reference to Kramdown, which is the markdown dialect used by jekyll.

 ## Text formating
 Bold Text
 **The quick brown fox jumps over the lazy dog**